aFuzzyBear/astro-academy/packages/astro-ui/head/stylesheet/README.md

 ### `href:string`

-Within the object, the `href` attribute, captures the hyperlink reference to the css file, this could be stored within the `public` directory i.e:`./public/styles.css` and referenced as `./styles.css`.
-You could also use `Astro.resolve()` to resolve files located within the `./src/*` directory.
+Within the object the `href` attribute, captures the hyperlink reference to the CSS file.
+This could be stored either within the `public` directory i.e:`./public/styles.css` and referenced as `./styles.css`.
+Or alternatively use `Astro.resolve()` to resolve files located within the `./src/*` directory.

-The `href` also allows you to link to any `https://` or CDN to obtain you css file.
+The `href` also allows to link to any `https://` or CDN to obtain the desired CSS file.

 > ❗ All Files must be a `type='text/css'` file ending in `*.css`

 The `href` can also source css files located within npm packages.
-By utilising [Skypack](https://www.skypack.dev/) to obtain the css files you can access stylesheets from other css frameworks to name but a few:
+By utilising [Skypack](https://www.skypack.dev/) to obtain the CSS files you can access stylesheets from other css frameworks to name but a few:

 - [Bootstrap](https://www.skypack.dev/view/bootstrap) `npm:bootstrap/css/bootstrap.min.css`
 - [Bulma](https://www.skypack.dev/view/bulma) `npm:bulma/css/bulma.css`